Indigenous stroke: walking together

 Driven by the Uluru Statement from the Heart, we will work in partnership with Aboriginal and Torres Strait Islander communities, and the National Aboriginal Community Controlled Health Organisation (NACCHO).

-Led by Aboriginal medical practitioners, our Indigenous Leadership Council will direct our many activities designed to address the disproportionate impact of stroke in Indigenous Australian communities – urban, rural and remote.
+Led by Aboriginal medical practitioners, our Aboriginal and Torres Strait Islander Leadership Council will direct our many activities designed to address the disproportionate impact of stroke in Indigenous Australian communities – urban, rural and remote.

 Meet the Team

-• Co-chair, Associate Professor Luke Burchill, Australia’s first Aboriginal cardiologist, and a member of the Yorta Yorta/Dja Wurrung nations
+- Co-chair, Associate Professor Luke Burchill, Australia’s first Aboriginal cardiologist, and a member of the Yorta Yorta/Dja Wurrung nations.
+Luke is based at the Mayo Clinic specialising in adult congenital heart disease

 The plan